abhinemani/abhinemani.github.io/_posts/2016-11-10-The-Hack-of-the-Century-Cities.md

+---
+layout: single
-# The Hack of the Century: Cities.
+title: TEDx&#x3a; The Hack of the Century&#x3a; Cities

-N.B.
-A few months ago I was asked to speak at TedXSacramentoSalon in September.
-Below is the video and text from the talk from September —…
+subhead: A few months ago I was asked to speak at TedXSacramentoSalon in September.
+Below is the video and text from the talk from September
+date: 2017-01-14
+pubdate: January 2017
+categories:
+- Blog
+- Reflections
+tags:
+- Civic Tech
+- Open Data
+- Code for America
+img: future-urban.jpeg
+---

 _N.B.
 A few months ago I was asked to speak at TedXSacramentoSalon in September.
 Below is the video and text from the talk from September — month before this year’s elections.
 Since then, I thought it’s worth clarifying that I have since then voted and participate actively in my personal capacity.
 I implore the reader to see the intro more as a hyperbolic hook, and less as an argument against voting._ **_I firmly believe voting is an essential right and a particular, wonderful, and universal privilege: indeed, we all must vote._**

+<div class="container-iframe"><iframe width="500" height="600" class="responsive-iframe" src="https://www.youtube.com/embed/2qcmoD0qLSQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 I’m going to tell you guys a secret.
 Can you guys keep a secret?